godfreyosundwa254/Tanzania_Water_Wells_Phase-3-project/README.md

-# **HASE 3 PROJECT ON Tanzania WATER WELLS**
+# **PHASE 3 PROJECT ON Tanzania WATER WELLS**

-Access to clean and reliable water is a fundamental need, yet many communities in Tanzania face challenges due to malfunctioning or poorly maintained water pumps.
-The Tanzania Water Services dataset provides valuable information about water points across the country, including their location, management, and operational status.
-By leveraging data science and machine learning, this project aims to build predictive models that can classify the functionality of water pumps, supporting better maintenance planning and resource allocation for improved water service delivery.
+# Predicting Water Pump Functionality in Tanzania Using Machine Learning
+# Porject Overview

+The goal of this project is to:

+1. Develop and evaluate machine learning models capable of predicting the operational status of Tanzanian water wells.

+2. Apply an iterative modeling approach, starting from a simple baseline (Logistic Regression) and progressing to a more advanced ensemble model (Random Forest Classifier).

+3. Compare model performance and interpret key predictors influencing pump functionality.

+Ultimately, the project demonstrates how data-driven solutions can optimize decision-making in the water infrastructure sector.

 # **Ojectives**
 1. Develop and evaluate machine learning models capable of predicting the operational status of water pumps — whether they are functional, non-functional, or require repair.